trustoverip/tswg-acdc-specification/spec/spec.md

  "dt": "2024-05-27T19:16:50.750302+00:00"
 }
 ```

-Given that the UUID, `u` field value has sufficient cryptographic entropy, the SAID, `d` field provides a universally unique identifier for the Registry that can be referenced elsewhere as the registry SAID, `rd` field.
-The `rd` field value is derived from the Issuer AID, binding the Registry to the Issuer AID.
+With respect to the event above, given that the UUID, `u` field value has sufficient cryptographic entropy, the SAID, `d` field provides a universally unique identifier for the Registry that can be referenced elsewhere.

 Sometime later, an ACDC is issued as indicated by its SAID, `d` field value, `ELMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-P`.
 The value of the Issuer, `i` field of that ACDC will be the Issuer AID.
-The value of the registry SAID, `rd` field of that ACDC will be the registry SAID given by the value of the SAID, `d` field in the registry inception, `rip` event.
+The value of the registry SAID, `rd` field of that ACDC will be the value given by the value of the SAID, `d` field in the registry inception, `rip` event.
 This binds the ACDC to the Registry.

 The state is initialized with the following update event: